relrod/notes/docs/hobbies/ham-radio/index.md

   years old.
 It's running an AMD Ryzen 5 2600 with 48GB of RAM.
 I run Gentoo Linux with a custom kernel configuration.
 Other computers nearby include a Macbook Air (M1 chip), Pinebook Pro, Intel Mac Mini, and a few ThinkPads.
-(For bragging rights, I also have a 755C, 486 ThinkPad, and a Tadpole SPARC laptop).
+(For bragging rights, I also have an IBM 755C ThinkPad which has a 486 processor in it, and a Tadpole SPARC laptop).

 * **HF/6m** - Until recently, this was done with an IC-706mkii.
 However, it was recently replaced with an IC-7300.
 The IC-7300 feeds to a Daiwa CN-801